About the Santoku

 The blade has a Rockwell Hardness rating (HRC) of 62 which means the edge stays noticeably sharper for a longer time.
 It is forged with 46 layers Damascus steel which is legendary for its plasticity, hardness and distinctive patterns.
 The blade in this Santoku knife is designed to increase strength, edge-holding, and cutting ability.

 About the handle

-The beautiful handle is made with extremely limited European Maple Burl dyed in an Olive Green colour.
+The beautiful handle is made with extremely limited European Maple Burl dyed available in a Natural Brown colour and features a subtle copper ring under the kakumaki (collar of the handle).
 The wood has to be dried for two years before it undergoes the process of stabilisation.
 This ensures the wood is completely waterproof to avoid bacteria growth and is able to last generations.
 The stabilised premium-cut maple burl is cut into an octagonal shaped ambidextrous handle to give you a firm grip on the knife.
 Not only is the handle aesthetically pleasing, it is also perfectly balanced and light.
 This allows for maximum precision and more controlled movements during use.
 After all, maple wood is a a strong and durable wood with good resistance to decay.

 All Sakai Kyuba knives come in a handcrafted, minimalist European Oak wooden box with a delicate waxed finish wrapped in a Japana signature illustration strip presenting Onna Bugeisha – Japanese women warriors.

 Nothing about Sakai Kyuba is left to chance.
 This Japanese Santoku knife was designed, forged and rigorously tested to serve your family for generations.
 Made from the highest quality V10 46-layer Damascus Hammered Stainless steel – sturdier and sharper than anything you have experienced before.
 Wrapped in a beautiful Japana illustration strip styled on ancient Japanese paintings.
 Backed by a lifetime guarantee.